The world’s oldest Musical Instrument – Divje Babe Flute

 Divje Babe is the oldest known archaeological site in Slovenia.
 The cave is 45 meters (148 ft) long and up to 15 meters (49 ft) wide and is near Cerkno and the Idrijca River in Slovenia.

 Researchers have uncovered more than 600 archaeological items in at least ten levels, including twenty hearths and the skeletal remains of cave bears.

 This presumed flute has been associated with the period of the Neanderthals, about 43,000 years ago.
 It has been suggested that Neanderthals made it as a form of musical instrument.

 Some argue that the Divje Babe Flute is a product of modern humans, but other scholars have disputed this.

 In 1995, archeologists found the cave bear femur at the Divje Babe site near a Mousterian hearth.
-It is broken at both ends, with two complete holes and what may be the incomplete remains of one hole at each end, suggesting that the bone may have had four or more holes before being damaged.
+It is broken at both ends, with two complete holes and what may be the incomplete remains of one hole at each end.

 If the bone is indeed a usable flute, there remains the question about whether the holes are made by Neanderthal’s hands or punctures from a carnivore bite.
 Numerous academics have hypothesized a carnivore origin.